somedamnauthor/NavGuru/ros_output/README.md

 # ROS Implementation of Path Planning Project
-- You can pull our project's docker image with ROS integration using below docker command.
+- You can pull our project's docker image with ROS integration using below docker command and follow the [ROS Implementaion guide](https://github.com/somedamnauthor/NavGuru/blob/master/ros_output/steps_to_run_ros_docker.md) to reproduce the ROS implementaion of the project.
   - ***docker pull parthipanr/nav_guide:latest***
 - We have converted the different algorithm path finding algorithms and the robot_controller function into 4 nodes as described in the architecture below,
   ![ROS_arch](https://github.com/somedamnauthor/NavGuru/assets/21141134/fdfedfc3-877f-4a94-ad3b-43adc97bf435)